dalguete/docker/README.md

 adduser dalguete adm
 adduser dalguete sudo
 ```
 An entry in */etc/sudoers.d* was created for user dalguete, to prevent every 'sudo' command throw a password require.
-The file looks like
+The file will contain
 this `dalguete ALL=NOPASSWD: ALL`.

-**IMPORTANT** The user created has a ssh-key generated, with no passphrase.
-It's important to NOT use that one in public services, like GitHub or others, as you'd be sharing access to resources with other people.
-In case you want to work in a public env with this image, be sure you'va taken all security measures.
+**IMPORTANT** In case any user here has a ssh-key generated, do NOT use those in public services, like GitHub or others, as you'd be sharing access to resources with other people.
+In case you want to work in a public env with this image, be sure you've taken all security measures.

 * Copy my public key into this container (This is for convenience, so I don't have to type the pass when connecting via ssh).